 Discussion

-Here we tested the effects of high cognitive loads with either emotional or non-emotional properties on valence bias.
-As predicted, interpretations of surprise were more negative under cognitive loads with emotional properties than loads with non-emotional properties.
-This result replicates previous work testing the effects of cognitive load on valence bias (Mattek et al., 2016), and aligns with literature demonstrating that the emotional properties of cognitively demanding tasks affect both task performance and the neural systems engaged during tasks (Egner et al., 2008).
-We also found evidence that maximum deviations were larger during high cognitive load, suggesting that response competition increased with the cognitive demands of the task.
-This effect of increased response competition This parallels other work showing that high cognitive load increases distractor processing (Lavie & De Fockert, 2005) and that increased cognitive control demands (i.e., incongruent trials within a Stroop task) increase response competition measured with mouse-based response trajectories (Bundt, Ruitenberg, Abrahamse, & Notebaert, 2018).
+Here we tested the effects of cognitive load with either emotional or non-emotional properties on valence bias.
+As predicted, ratings of surprise were more negative under emotional load than non-emotional load.
+This result extends previous work showing that higher cognitive (numeric) load did not affect valence bias (Mattek et al., 2016), and aligns with literature demonstrating that the emotional properties of cognitively demanding tasks impact both behavioral and neural responses during those tasks (Egner et al., 2008).
+We also found evidence that response trajectories were modulated by cognitive load as a function of trial-by-trial ratings.
+Specifically, previous work has shown that positive ratings of surprised faces are associated with greater response competition (i.e., less direct trajectories) than negative ratings (Brown et al., 2017), and here we demonstrate that this difference is mitigated under high cognitive load.
+In other words, negative ratings were associated with increased response competition under high load compared to low load, resulting in similar competition for positive and negative trials under high load.
+This parallels other work showing that high cognitive load increases distractor processing (Lavie & De Fockert, 2005) and response competition measured with mouse-based response trajectories (Bundt, Ruitenberg, Abrahamse, & Notebaert, 2018).
 We discuss these results in the context of the initial negativity hypothesis below.

 Domain-specific effects